pestphp/docs/groups.md

 ## Overview

 Optionally, Pest allows you to assign tests to different groups with the `group` method.
-If you have a bunch of tests that are particularly slow, it might be good to add them all to the same group:
+If you have a bunch of particularly slow tests, it might be good to add them all to the same group:

 ```php
 it('has home', function () {